List of Magical Girl Raising Project characters: Magical Girl Raising Project

 An antisocial high school student prone to getting into fights.
 Her magical girl outfit is a ninja-style attire.
 She survives the death game but loses her left eye and arm.
 Afterward, she became protective of the only other survivor, Snow White.
-In LIMITED, during a promotional exam to gain Magical Kingdom citizenship, she ends up getting embroiled with an investigation team sent to capture a rogue Magical Girl and later ends up brainwashed by Pythie Frederica, being made to adopt the identity of the jester magical girl Stanczyka (スタンチッカ) in JOKERS.
+In LIMITED, during a promotional exam to gain Magical Kingdom citizenship, she becomes embroiled with an investigation team sent to capture a rogue Magical Girl and later gets brainwashed by Pythie Frederica, being made to adopt the identity of the jester magical girl Stanczyka (スタンチッカ) in JOKERS.
 Although the brainwashing is undone following ACES, she goes into hiding out of guilt over the crimes she was made to commit and later, in WHITE, allies with Old Blue to kill Frederica in revenge.
 This culminates in RED, where she nearly sacrifices herself to help defeat Frederica but is saved by Snow White fusing with her, becoming a single Magical Girl named Snow Blood (スノーブラッド).

 Her ability makes any object she throws always hit its target.
 Her Magical Girl form also has several weapons, including shuriken, kunai, and a katana.